 All too often a main road that takes you through a village will quickly become a narrow one-way alley that is barely wide enough for one car, let alone two.
 Once in the historic centre of a medieval village, there will generally be a few tight squeezes and it will be next to impossible to turn around if you get in a jam.

-Minor roads also zigzag their way through the mountainous national parks and while picturesque, should be tackled in small doses – in no small part because of the locals’ habit of choosing the best line through these twisting roads rather than sticking to their own side of the road.
+Minor roads zigzag their way through the mountainous national parks making Calabria road trips exhilarating if you love to drive.
+But while picturesque, these should be tackled in small doses – in no small part because of the locals’ habit of choosing the best line through these twisting roads rather than sticking to their own side of the road.
 Ensure that your hire car has a working horn!

 Generally, the more minor the road, the slower you’ll go, and the more minor the road the less maintenance it will have received.
-If you are heading into the mountains, choose a vehicle with a decent amount of horsepower – but don’t forget that a narrow economy-sized car is far better for navigating village streets that were literally made for a donkey and cart to pass through.
+If you are heading into the mountains, hire a car with a decent amount of horsepower – but don’t forget that a narrow economy-sized vehicle is far better for navigating village streets that were literally made for a donkey and cart to pass through.

 In Italy you drive on the right side of the road.
 When on an autostrada, keep to the right to allow faster vehicles to pass on the left.
 Unless you are on a roundabout (where those already on the roundabout have right of way), vehicles on your right have right of way.
 Speed limits are 130km/h on the autostradas, 110 km/h on freeways, 90km/h on rural roads and 50km/h through residential areas.
 The blood-alcohol content limit is 0.5gr.